 - Hosting employee surveys in-house, often led by HR.

-- Utilizing a third-party surveyor such as SurveyMonkey to execute the survey for your organization.
+- Utilizing a third-party surveyor to execute the survey for your organization.
 You can customize your survey questions and then launch them online for employees to participate anonymously.
+For some options, check our guide to the best employee survey tools.

 Employee Benefits Frequently Asked Questions (FAQs)